tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 104. [Yext API](http://developer.yext.com/docs/)
 105. [Threat Stack API docs](https://apidocs.threatstack.com/v2/)

-{% include tip.html content="I last checked these links in January 2018.
+{% include tip.html content="I last checked these links in July 2018.
 Given how fast the technology landscape changes, some links may be out of date.
 However, if you simply type <i>{product} + api docs</i> into Google's search, you will likely find the company's developer doc site.
 Most commonly, the API docs are at developer.{company}.com." %}

 ## Programmableweb<span>.</span>com: A directory of API doc sites on the open web